EvoX: A Distributed GPU-accelerated Framework for Scalable Evolutionary Computation: Programming and Computation Models

-\textbf{Problem} is tailored to model the challenges addressed by an EC algorithm.
-Central to this module is the \texttt{evaluate} function, which dedicated to determining the fitness values of candidates within a population.
-Notably, the \textbf{Problem} module is constructed as a stateful computation, such that it is capable of facilitating the management of intricate external environments.
-For instance, neuroevolution tasks reliant on external datasets can use the \textbf{Problem} module to monitor the current batch via its state.
+\textbf{Problem} is tailored for modeling the problems to be solved.
+Central to this module is the \texttt{evaluate} function dedicated to determining the fitness values of candidate solutions within a population.
+Notably, the \textbf{Problem} module is constructed as a stateful procedure, such that it is capable of facilitating the management of intricate external environments.
+For instance, neuroevolution tasks reliant on external datasets can use the \textbf{Problem} module to manage the current batch via its state.

-\textbf{Monitor} is specialized for overseeing data flow within an EC workflow.
-Equipped to handle populations and their corresponding fitness metrics, the \textbf{Monitor} module employs callback functions, namely \texttt{record\_pop} and \texttt{record\_fit}, to capture the population data and fitness data, respectively.
-Typically, a \textbf{Monitor} can function as an external repository or interface with visualization utilities.
+\textbf{Monitor} serves as an optional module for monitoring the data flow when running an EC algorithm.
+Utilizing callback functions, the \textbf{Monitor} module receives user-specified data by employing callback function, e.g., \texttt{record\_pop} and \texttt{record\_fit} for population data and fitness data respectively.
+Within the \textbf{Monitor} module, users can further process the data by statistical means or visualization tools.